SparklingComet/java-mojang-api/README.md

 to check whether authentication servers are currently down.

 ## Documentation
-Javadocs are available for download in HTML-format in the `docs` directory.
+Javadocs are available for download in HTML-format in the `docs/` directory.
 We will make them available online soon.

 ## License